Gepetto/gepetto-utils/scripts/README.md

 Gets the projects / namespaces / branches to process from the [Gepetto Dashboard](http://rainboard.laas.fr) (activate `keep_doc` on the branches you need)
-Run them in this order in a cron job to put the last generated doxygen HTML from gepgitlab on `/net/cetus/data/gepetto/Doc`.
+Run them in this order in a cron job to put the last generated doxygen HTML from gitlab on `/net/cetus/data/gepetto/Doc`.

 ## `release.sh`